 Explorer Louis Joliet envisioned a canal connecting the two waterways.
-Two hundred years later, that became a reality with the opening of the Illinois — Michigan Canal.
+200 years later, that became a reality with the opening of the Illinois — Michigan Canal.
 Today a statue stands at the Chicago Portage National Historic Site located just north of I-55 along Harlem Avenue.

 The tower is at the center of the village’s sprawling recreational area.
 Residents enjoy canoes, picnicking and powerboat rides as well as dancing, orchestra concerts and a beer garden.